awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

    -rw------- 1 222 500 398 Sep 13 22:54 authorized_keys
    ```

    In this example output, *222* is the user ID and *500* is the group ID\.
-Next, use sudo to re\-run the copy command that failed:
+Next, use sudo to re\-run the copy command that failed\.

    ```
    [ec2-user ~]$ sudo cp .ssh/authorized_keys /mnt/tempvol/home/ec2-user/.ssh/authorized_keys
    ```

-   Run the following command again to determine whether the permissions changed:
+   Run the following command again to determine whether the permissions changed\.

    ```
    [ec2-user ~]$ sudo ls -l /mnt/tempvol/home/ec2-user/.ssh
    ```

-   If the user ID and group ID have changed, use the following command to restore them:
+   If the user ID and group ID have changed, use the following command to restore them\.

    ```
    [ec2-user ~]$ sudo chown 222:500 /mnt/tempvol/home/ec2-user/.ssh/authorized_keys
    ```

 1. From the temporary instance, unmount the volume that you attached so that you can reattach it to the original instance\.
-For example, use the following command to unmount the volume at `/mnt/tempvol`:
+For example, use the following command to unmount the volume at `/mnt/tempvol`\.

    ```
    [ec2-user ~]$ sudo umount /mnt/tempvol